 0/1 value inputs, not just the inputs containing

 zero or one 1-values.
 Without going into too much detail, the coefficients can then be solved through a system of 2n linear equations of 2n variables, where each variable in the linear system represents one of the conjunctions of original variables, and each equation represents a possible

 0/1 assignment to the original variables.
-We improve upon the algorithm proposed by Reichenwaller et al. by making further observations on the structure of the coefficients in the system and applying the forward substitution technique, yielding a simpler and faster solver.
+We improve upon the algorithm proposed by Reichenwallner et al. by making further observations on the structure of the coefficients in the system and applying the forward substitution technique, yielding a simpler and faster solver.

-Finally, Reichenwaller et al. apply an 8-step refinement procedure to find simpler representations, involving more bitwise operations than just conjunction.
+Finally, Reichenwallner et al. apply an 8-step refinement procedure to find simpler representations, involving more bitwise operations than just conjunction.
 We found this refinement procedure reasonable and only applied a few tweaks in our implementation.